capouny/capouny/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning HTML.css, javascript
 - 💞️ I’m looking to collaborate on the above mention
-- 📫 How to reach me danquahfrederick@gmail.com
+- 📫 How to reach me on github.com/capouny,danquahfrederick@gmail.com

 <!---
 capouny/capouny is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.